 V2X Channel Needs

 The currently proposed NPRM cites preliminary studies submitted by the 5GAA claiming that a single 20 MHz channel provides sufficient throughput for many anticipated V2X features.
-However, we strongly disagree that a single channel can provide sufficient throughout for both basic safety messages (BSMs) and non-safety-critical messages.
-Despite the use of intelligent prioritization of BSMs, there is a possibility that BSM suffer from interference by hidden nodes, i.e., vehicles and RSUs that did not understand that a BSM is being transmitted, which can ultimately lead to traffic collisions.
+However, we strongly disagree that a single channel can provide sufficient throughput for both basic safety messages (BSMs) and non-safety-critical messages.
+Despite the use of intelligent prioritization of BSMs, there is a possibility that BSMs suffer from interference by hidden nodes, i.e., vehicles and RSUs that did not understand that a BSM is being transmitted, which can ultimately lead to vehicular collisions.
 The probability for such interference will only increase with increasing market adoption of V2X.
 Therefore, non-safety critical messages must not be allowed to transmit on the same channel as BSMs.

 IEEE 802’s position is aligned with the Commission’s statements that “vehicle-to-vehicle collision avoidance and mitigation applications are exceptionally time-sensitive and should not be conducted on potentially congested channels” and “shared use of a time-critical DRSC channel could be literally life-threatening in the context of collision avoidance.”
 [6]